 Transmission lines carry high voltage electricity from generation facilities to your local substation.
-They’re different from the distribution lines (on wooden or metal poles) that carry power from your local substation to your home.
+From there, smaller distribution lines carry power to your home.

-Most of the transmission lines in and around our service area are operated by the Lower Colorado River Authority (LCRA).
-PEC owns and maintains only about 304 miles of transmission system, but as our Hill Country community continues to grow, our system grows, too.
+PEC owns and maintains about 304 miles of transmission system, but as our Hill Country community continues to grow, our system grows, too.

 Current Transmission Projects

 PEC will replace 3.4 miles of existing shield wire from Seward Junction to Leander.
 Construction is scheduled to begin in November 2023 and is estimated to be completed by December 2023.